Deinara/pi-setup/README.md

 * Various pages and forums with example commands to construct stats

 ##json setup
-Editing the json file is really simple, all you need to do is add another action like so:
+Editing the json file is really simple, all you need to do is add another action with the following format:
 ```json
 [
   "Name",